hotelcurtains/CS135/notes/class notes.md

 ## Undirected Multigraphs
 - a pair G = (V, E) where V is any objects and E is a set of pairs of or single elements of V

+## Trees
+- a tree with n vertices has n-1 edges
+- a full m-ary tree with height h has mʰ vertices